tjelvar-olsson/tjelvar-olsson.github.io/_drafts/basic-image-viewer-using-freeimage-and-sdl.md

-In this blog post we will use FreeImage and SDL2 to create a basic image viewer in C. [FreeImage](http://freeimage.sourceforge.net/) is an open source library project with support for working with image files.
+In this blog post we will use FreeImage and SDL2 to create a basic image viewer in C. [FreeImage](http://freeimage.sourceforge.net/) is an open source library project for working with image files.
 It supports over 30 file formats, gives access to meta-data and provides basic image manipulation routines.
 [SDL](https://www.libsdl.org/) (Simple DirectMedia Layer) is a cross-platform library which provides low level access to things like the keyboard and mouse as well as graphics hardware using OpenGL and Direct3D.
 SDL provides official supports for Windows, Mac, Linux, iOS and Android.

 By the end of this post we will have created a C program named ``see`` that can be used to view RGB and grayscale images from the command line.